 Safeguarding information will often be special category personal data and the school will comply with data protection law and have due regard to the Department for Education's guidance 'Information sharing - Advice for practitioners providing safeguarding services to children, young people, parents and carers ' (DfE, May 2024), and the relevant provisions of KCSIE when sharing such data.
 Personal information may be shared by the school with a third party (such as the police or local authority) without consent if there is a lawful basis to do so such as where doing so is in order to promote a child's welfare or where their safety may be at risk.
-This is because the Data Protection Act 2018 includes 'safeguarding children and individuals at risk' as a condition that allows information to be shared without consent in certain circumstances.
-Any decision to share or withhold information will be recorded together with the reasons for it and who the information has been given to.
+This is because the Data Protection Act 2018 includes 'safeguarding children and individuals at risk' as a condition that allows information to be shared together with the reasons for it and who the information has been given to.
 The school operates its processes with the best interests of the student at its heart.

-Information sharing is vital in identifying and tackling all forms of abuse, neglect and exploitation, and in promoting children's welfare, including their educational outcomes.
+Information sharing is vital in identifying and tackling all forms of abuse and neglect, and in promoting children's welfare, including their educational outcomes.
 Schools have clear powers to share, hold and use information for these purposes.
 The school will ensure relevant staff comply with the relevant data protection principles when processing and sharing personal information, as provided for in the Data Protection Act 2018 and the UK GDPR.
 As part of this, the school will ensure that members of staff: